Social Services Power Packs

 If you think of the saying “give a man a fish and he eats for a day, teach a man to fish and he eats for a lifetime” you will understand the unique aspect of this program.
 The educational component of Power Packs is vital to the goal of “changed behavior” among the participating families.

-Partnering with local churches, businesses, and individuals REAL Youth Ministry funds and oversees the Power Packs Project in the Cocalico School District.
-We have this program in all of the schools within the District.
+Partnering with local churches, businesses, and individuals REAL Life Community Services funds and oversees the Power Packs Project in the Cocalico School District.
+We offer this program to all of the schools in the Cocalico School District.
+If you would like to register your family, click here.
+We will contact once your registration is processed.

-If you have any questions, would like to learn more about the program, volunteer your time, or support the program with a donation or food drive, please contact Donna Smith, coordinator 717-336-4050.
+If you have any questions, would like to learn more about the program, volunteer your time, or support the program with a donation or food drive, please contact our office, 717-336-7797.